mihaifm/nextgametoplay/readme.md

 ## Usage

 * Login to Steam using a web browser.
 * Go to Profile » Games.
-Make sure the URL points to: https://steamcommunity.com/profiles/ID/games/?tab=all
+Make sure the URL points to: https://steamcommunity.com/profiles/{ID}/games/?tab=all , where {ID} is a numeric value representing your Steam ID.
 * Save the webpage (in Chrome right-click on the page -> Save as...)
-* Download the script
+* Download the script: grab `nextgametoplay.js` from the [releases](https://github.com/mihaifm/nextgametoplay/releases/latest)
 * Install [node.js](https://nodejs.org)
 * Open a command line or powershell
 * Type `node nextgametoplay.js Games.htm`, where Games.htm is the web page you saved earlier.

 ## Notes

-You can save a file containing a list of your games, sorted by the difficulty of the rarest achievement.
+You can save the output to a file.
+It will be sorted by the difficulty of the rarest achievement for each game.
 Just add another parameter to the command

     node nextgametoplay.js list_of_games.html output.txt